Strate School of Design: Design course

-3D Modeling course
+3D modeling course

-The 3D modeling course is a 3-year undergraduate diploma which teaches traditional and digital modeling.
+The 3D modeling course is a 3-year undergraduate diploma that teaches traditional and digital modeling.

 Degrees

-Strate delivers the diploma of «industrial designer », which is recognized by the government as a level I title for the 5 years of studies after the French baccalaureate (niveau I RNCP code 200n, JO du 06-07-08).
+Strate issues the industrial designer diploma, which is recognized by the government as a level I title for the 5 years of studies after the French baccalaureate (niveau I RNCP code 200n, JO du 06-07-08).
 Since the publication of the Higher Education Ministry "Bulletin Officiel de l'Enseignement Supérieur et de la Recherche" on June the 29th 2017 the school is one of the few design schools in France to deliver a degree referred to by the Minister of higher education.

-For the design course two double diploma agreements exist with Grenoble School of Management and Sciences Po Paris.
+For the design course, two double-diploma agreements exist with the Grenoble School of Management and Sciences Po Paris.

-Two double degree designer-manager options are offered to students by doing an additional tuition-free year at Grenoble School of Management or Sciences Po Paris.
+Two double-degree designer-manager options are offered to students by doing an additional tuition-free year at the Grenoble School of Management or Sciences Po Paris.

 Programs taught in English

 Master in Design in Transportation

-The master in Design in Transportation is a 2-year post-graduate master's degree.
+The Master in Design in Transportation is a 2-year post-graduate master's degree.
 It is recognized by the French State through its registration by the National Council of Professional Certification (RNCP) at Level 1.

-Master in design for Smart Cities
+Master in Design for Smart Cities

-The master in design for smart cities is a 2-year post-graduate master's degree.
+The Master in Design for Smart Cities is a 2-year post-graduate master's degree.
 The course can take place in Paris and Singapore.
 It is recognized by the French State through its registration by the National Council of Professional Certification (RNCP) at Level 1.

 Partnerships

 Academic partnerships

-For the design course student exchanges are made with other schools of the international association of art & design universities CUMULUS.
+For the design course student exchanges are made with other schools of the international association of art & design universities, CUMULUS.

-Two double degree agreements exist with Grenoble School of Management and Sciences Po Paris.
+Two double-degree agreements exist with Grenoble School of Management and Sciences Po Paris.

-The school has developed the collaborative project "CPi" (Conception de produit innovant) with engineering school Centrale Supélec and ESSEC Business School.
+The school has developed the collaborative project CPi (Conception de produit innovant) with the engineering school Centrale Supélec and ESSEC Business School.
 For 9 months mixed teams of students of the three schools work on innovation challenges submitted by partner companies.
 Since 2005 over fifty compagnies have supported the program producing 150 students projects.

-Since 2014 the "Design & Science Université Paris-Saclay" prize has been led by Strate.
+Since 2014 the Design & Science Université Paris-Saclay prize has been led by Strate.
 It was previously called "ArtScience Prize" from 2014 to 2016.
 It gathers students of Strate with students from prestigious French engineering schools such as Télécom ParisTech, CentraleSupélec, ENS Paris-Saclay or École Polytechnique to work on a same project.
 It aims to develop innovative ideas upon advanced scientific themes.
-Every year about 40 students work together on a same brief during six months and are coached by professors from their schools, the winners of the prize get a scholarship for the development of their project and other help.
+Every year about 40 students work together on the same brief for six months, and are coached by professors from their schools; the winners of the prize get a scholarship for the development of their project and other support.

-Strate is one of the founding schools of the "Web School Factory" school in Paris.
+Strate is one of the founding schools of the Web School Factory school in Paris.

 Links with businesses

-The school has signed various agreements with compagnies to train the employees through the "Strate Executive Education" branch and companies to offer innovation, research projects and internship to students:
+The school has signed various agreements with companies to train the employees through the Strate Executive Education branch and companies to offer innovation, research projects and internships to students: